Processed Food - Junk Food - Salt - Sugar - Additives

 , we would

-not call it convenience, we would just call it a stupid and inconvenient
+, we would just call it a stupid and inconvenient

 scam.
 Convenience does not say whether something is good or right, it only says